mkdrake37/seams/reviews/PM/index.md

 >  4. Repeat previous as lines.

 As researchers, we should hope to test our work against empirical data, meaning we need to know how to get this data into and out of our programs for use.
 This data may be stored in many formats, but some of the simplest are `csv` and `json`.

-In Python: csv, json modules
+In Python: `csv`, `json` modules
-In R     : read.csv(), rjson package
+In R     : `read.csv()`, `rjson` package
-in Octave: csvread(), JSONlab
+in Octave: `csvread()`, `JSONlab`

 When working with large amounts of data, we often cannot use GUI tools (like Rstudio or PyCharm) because these tools are focused on interaction, rather than data processing, which means they have too much overhead.
 They are also not supported for use on supercomputers.
 In these cases, we can create and test our scripts in those tools, but to actually use them on our data, we must do so from a command line interface.

 There are a few ways to do that, but during the workshop we will encourage you to write your scripts so they may be run directly, which means you need to put the appropriate bash directive at the front of the script and make them executable.

 Finally, when applying our ideas, we will often need to visualize results to understand our systems, and ultimately we should plan to provide visualizations to communicate our results.
 This is typically accomplished with plots.

-In Python: matplotlib, plotly, ggplot, bokeh
-In R     : plot() and built-in ploting functions, ggplot2, other specialized libraries in Octave: plot() and associated functions
+In Python: `matplotlib`, `plotly`, `ggplot`, `bokeh` In R     : `plot()` and built-in ploting functions, `ggplot2`, other specialized libraries in Octave: `plot()` and associated functions

 > ### Re-Quiz